casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 **IP Addresses**

-The set of IP addresses used for the example.
+The set of IP addresses in use.
 ```
 http://18.224.190.213:7777
 http://18.188.11.97:7777